berkesa/datatree-adapters/README.md

 ## Using different JSON implementations for reading and writing

-If DataTree detects more JSON implementations on classpath, DataTree will use the fastest implementation for reading and writing.
+If DataTree detects more JSON implementations on classpath, DataTree will use the fastest implementation.
 To force DataTree to use the proper APIs, use the `datatree.json.reader` and `datatree.json.writer` System Properties to specify the appropriate Adapter Class (see above in the table) for reading and writing:

 ```javascript
 -Ddatatree.json.reader=io.datatree.dom.adapters.JsonBoon